 This year we will be guesting once again Jon „Jops” Hare

 Founder of Sensible Software, man who is responsible for almost half of the Amiga’s top ten of all time, for example Cannon Fodder, Sensible Soccer or Mega-lo-Mania.
-During this years Pixel Heaven he will present his new production, Sociable Soccer in VR (tournament will also be organised!).
-For sure he won’t miss the performance during Afterparty.
+Our Friend and regular guest at Pixel Heaven.

 Questions, propositions, ideas?
 Contact us!